 Averte programming includes several clinical groups throughout the week.
 These groups are designed to provide psychoeducation, develop effective symptom management skills, and promote relapse prevention.
-Clinical groups are facilitated by licensed psychotherapists and trained support staff.Click here to see our Structured Groups
+Clinical groups are facilitated by licensed psychotherapists and trained support staff.See Structured Groups

 We are currently offering a Metacognitive training (MCT) class as part of a new collaboration to provide education to our residents and others with psychosis in the larger community.
 Our clinical director, Liz Macaulay, and a private therapist in the community, Robert Claflin, are running this structured, 16-week class designed to help individuals experiencing psychosis become more aware of the thinking patterns involved in their illness.
 MCT was developed by Steffen Moritz at the University Medical Centre Hamburg-Eppendorf in Germany, and is based upon current cognitive neuropsychiatric research.
 The main purpose of metacognitive training is to help people change the thinking patterns that cause delusions, thereby avoiding relapse into illness or reducing the impact of delusions.